Erika & Gary’s Rustic Romantic Wedding at the Lodge at Mount Ida | Charlottesville Wedding Photographer

 Photographer: Ron Dressel Photography

-Testimonial form the couple:
+Testimonial from the couple:

 “Ron was fantastic!
 From the engagement session to the wedding, he delivered.
 Our engagement session was a little crazy having brought both of our dogs, but Ron was so calm that he developed some amazing shots that still hang around our house over a year later.
 The wedding was even better.
 He was so focused but still had fun with our entire wedding party.
 The shots came out amazing and we’ve had more compliments on our pictures than any other wedding detail.
 He excused us from dinner to take some sunset pictures.
 These have become some of our favorites!
 It’s hard to choose which ones we like the most.
 He was very attentive without interfering during the ceremony and reception and we are so happy with the turn out.
 Ron was able to capture our wedding to a tee and create some of the greatest picture memories we plan to cherish for years to come!”